 Social Media Marketing

 Active participation in social media helps to foster interactions among the community and is highly influential in persuading travelers to book with your hotel.
 Social media can also be effective in bringing in higher funnel audiences and helping to nurture them for recapture further down the funnel when they do decide to book.
-Aside from posting, running Facebook ads specifically Custom Audience allows you to reach customers you already know with ads on Facebook.
+Aside from posting, running Facebook ads, specifically Custom Audience, allows you to reach customers, you already know with ads on Facebook.
 These ads would appear on the customer’s own News Feed.
 You can also build audiences from the people that visited your website and engaged with your content.
 Some other social media advertising options that may yield higher conversions include running campaigns through YouTube audiences and Twitter retargeting ads.
 Running campaigns on these platforms will help leverage an even greater ROI.

-Although social media and content marketing do not necessarily generate direct conversions, they are very powerful and influential in assisting with the booking.
+Although social media and content marketing do not necessarily generate direct conversions, they are compelling and influential in assisting with the booking.
 Independent hotels need to develop a marketing strategy that will establish a streamlined marketing funnel.
 Re-examine your hotel’s marketing strategy and ask yourself the following question: Does my marketing focus on how I can best capture and influence the consumer along the entire booking path?